kylesayrs/distance-optimization/README.md

 # distance-optimization #
 Given a list of points and target distances between them, this algorithm uses gradient descent to find an optimal configuration of points in N-dimensional space.
-This can be used by urban planners for optimizing building placement or roboticists for GPS-like global positioning from one stationary node.
+This can be used by urban planners for optimizing building placement or roboticists for relative localization.

 Mostly this is just a fun project to learn more about optimization techniques and applications of gradient descent.